 Carmela Pedicini, LPN, ICEA has been providing Independent Childbirth Education to Florida’s families for over a decade.
 She has assisted with hundreds of births, from simple to complex, in families’ homes, in birth centers and in hospitals throughout Southwest Florida.
 A nurse, lactation counselor, doula and birth assistant, Carmela has developed an evidence-based and unique curriculum, collaborating with midwives, doctors and most importantly, patients, to offer pregnant families exactly the information they need and are looking for.
 Carmela endorses family-centered maternity care, regardless of insurance, socioeconomic status, education, culture or parenting style.“My teaching methods always reflect my passionate belief in women’s ability to give birth, and to experience the process of birth as a natural and healthy part of their lives.”
 Carmela has two grown children, Sarah and Michael.
 She is a singer and guitarist for Passerine and Radio-Free Carmela and the Transmitters.

-Haddie Katz is a student midwife at Rosemary Birthing Home.
-She is originally from Indiana where home birth midwifery care has just been made legal.
+Haddie Katz, LM, CPM is a licensed midwife at Rosemary Birthing Home.
+She is originally from the rolling hills of Indiana.
 In college, while studying Gender and Human Sexuality, Haddie was deeply inspired after photographing the birth of her college biology professor’s child.
-After graduation she subsequently earned her doula certification with DONA International and worked for two years in hospital settings and with underground midwives, promoting childbirth education and advocating for women’s right to choose their birth providers.
-In 2012, Haddie moved to earn her CPM at the The Florida School of Traditional Midwifery, where she already has her certifications in CPR and neonatal recesustation.
-Haddie beleives that the birth of a child is the making of a community, and as an aspiring midwife, she hopes to facilitate this process by providing information and freedom of choice.
+Wanting to extend feminist philosophy and advocacy into childbirth, Haddie earned her doula certification with DONA International and worked for two years in hospital settings, promoting childbirth education and advocating for women’s right to choose their birth providers.
+In 2012, Haddie moved to earn her CPM at the The Florida School of Traditional Midwifery.
+Haddie believes that the birth of a child is the making of a community, and as a midwife, she hopes to facilitate this process by providing information and freedom of choice.
 When she is not busy with a birth, Haddie speaks Hebrew with her father on the phone, quilts, bakes challah, and swims in the Gulf with her husband, Kendrick.

 Heidi Whichel (Business Administrator) is a doula, birth assistant, wife and mother of three.
 Her decision to have her second child at Rosemary Birthing Home has impacted so profoundly that she has changed her professional path.
 Heidi loves to assist other women in having similarly empowering experiences and believes strongly in the wisdom of the human body.
 Heidi and her husband Chuck have three children, Grace, Jack and Colt.